MahmoudMahfouz-1/Embedded-Systems-Roadmap/Weeks/Week2.md

 https://www.youtube.com/playlist?list=PLUzpamnPJdEehcAwwzoq71Yf3gpQQ12wI

 ## Task:
-- Study Videos 5 & 6
+- Study Videos from 5 to 9 (9 included)
 - summary each video in one page and upload them